-Since these unplanned repairs are quite inevitable, the best thing you could do is to plan ahead; hence, when they come up, you’ll be covered by insurance or have enough money to tackle them from your budget.
+Since these unplanned repairs are quite inevitable, the best thing you can do is to plan ahead; hence, when they come up, you’ll be covered by insurance or have enough money to tackle them from your budget.

 While it may seem similar to extended warranties, it is cheaper to afford and offers more coverage.

 You can get MBI coverage for $100/yr.
-Nevertheless, you may have to pay up to $200 or more as “deductible” when you apply for a repair.
+Nevertheless, you may have to pay up to $200 or more as a “deductible” when you apply for a repair.